codebatine/Trans-Eth-Network/README.md

 # Trans Eth Network

-An Ethereum app for checking balance, making transactions and seeing block height.
-Using Web3 to check balance, see latest transaction history and using MetaMask to make transactions.
+An Ethereum (on Sepolia testnet) app for checking balance, making transactions and seeing block height.
+Using Web3 to check balance and displaying transaction after sending.
+Connecting to MetaMask is done to make the actual transactions.

+## Requirment

+MetaMask
+Ethereum Sepolia

 ## Screenshot